raghudotcc/simply-jekyll/README.md

 ## How can I participate ?

 Open an issue to share feedback or propose features.
-Star it 🌟 if you like it !
+Star the repo if you like it ! 🌟

 ## How do I customize this for my needs ?